yataw/advanced-css-course/abstract.md

 ## Tips
     outline is better then border in :focus, :active and etc. because it isn't change the size of the elem

+## @mixin vs @extend

+Mixins add properties separaty in every class.
+That's why mixin can have paramteres (@include mix(100px))

+@Extend add one rule for group of selectors:
+    .a, .b, .c {
+        /* css-properties */
+    }
+That's why it can't use properties.

 ## Vertical aligning inline/inline-block elements by: